1042976/leetcode/0315_Count_of_Smaller_Numbers_After_Self/README.md

 3. Update the result for the whole array based on sorted subarrays.
 4. Merge the two sorted subarrays.

-For Segment Tree and Binary Indexed Tree, we initialize the result array "count" the same as the input array "nums" and sort the nums by ascending order.
-We build up the tree structure based on the size of the array and add value 1 to the corresponding node that covers the value in the array "nums."
-After that, we traverse the array "count" from the beginning, and we use the lower_bound method to find the first index in the array "nums" for the current value we are on.
-We remove the current value's weight from the tree to avoid taking it into account in subsequent traversal and then use the tree structure to calculate the count of values ahead of the current value and update the array "count" in place.
+For Segment Tree and Binary Indexed Tree, imagine that we have an array A of size 20001.
+The value at index i in this array represents the count of the integer i+10000 that appears in the input array nums.
+We first use array A to initialize the tree.
+Then we scan over each integer x in nums from the beginning and get the number of all smaller integers ahead of x  using the tree.

 #### 1.Merge Sort (Accepted, faster than 43.36%)